cyrill-k/fpki-firefox-extension/README.md

 - Policy mode block (issuer): https://policy-wrong-issuer.fpki.netsec.ethz.ch
 - Policy mode block (subdomains): https://policy-wrong-domain.fpki.netsec.ethz.ch

+## Installation

+The extension for chrome version requires a native python app which can be found in the folder `native-messaging-app`.
+This app requires python3 and installed depedendecies located in `requirements.txt`

+The native app also needs to be connected to extension which can be done by running `install-extension` scripts `bat` for Windows and `.sh` for Linux/MacOs respectively.

 ## How to run
 There are two ways to try out the extension: a quick and easy setup using an existing map server and a more involved setup including locally running your own map server.